NethServer/docs/developer-manual/en/nethserver-sssd.rst

 -----------------------

-SSSD can access all users and groups from an account provider, but the web interface will always hide system users and groups.
+SSSD can access all users and groups from an account provider, but the Server Manager hides system users and groups.

-The following users will not be accessible from the web interface:
+The following users will not be accessible from the Server Manager:

 * all users listed inside `/etc/nethserver/system-users`
-* all users with uid < 1000
+* all users in /etc/passwd
-* all machine accounts from AD

 The following groups will not be accessible from the web interface:

 * all groups listed inside `/etc/nethserver/system-groups`
-* all groups with gid < 1000
+* all groups in /etc/group

+The users and groups lists are retrieved by the following UI helpers:

+- ``/usr/libexec/nethserver/list-users``

+- ``/usr/libexec/nethserver/list-groups``

+The number of entries returned by the server is limited.
+For instance, AD has a 1000 entries search results cap.

+To retrieve the members of a group and the membership of a specific user:

+- ``/usr/libexec/nethserver/list-group-members``

+- ``/usr/libexec/nethserver/list-user-membership``

+The Dashboard account counters are provided by:

+- ``/usr/libexec/nethserver/count-accounts``

+All those helpers support the ``-A`` flag, to include hidden entries, and the ``-s`` flag to return entries without ``@domain`` suffix.

 NethServer::SSSD
 ----------------

-NethServer::SSSD is the perl library module to retrieve current LDAP configuration.
+NethServer::SSSD is the Perl library module to retrieve current LDAP configuration.
 It supports both Active Directory and OpenLDAP providers.

 Template example: ::

   {
       use NethServer::SSSD;
-      my $sssd = new NethServer::SSSD();
+      my $sssd = NethServer::SSSD->new();

       $OUT .= "{ldap_uri, [".$sssd->ldapURI()."]}\n";